smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 The thought came clear and sharp: This is my fault.

 The handholds.
 The modifications.
 The mercy he'd coded into stone.
-Every choice he'd made to give tributes a chance, to teach the Minotaur patience, to show it that compassion mattered—
+Every choice he'd made to give tributes a chance, to teach the Minotaur patience, to show it that compassion mattered-

 All of it had led here.